 Those regions where the player is not in supply for now are in red stripes.
 Enemy regions are showing grey stripes.

-Gameplay of Supply is described in section XIV below
+Gameplay of Supply is described in "Chapter 10 Supply".

 E / Air Movement (Offensive)

 The player with planes may move his air units, as stack or individually, (see Illustration 7.5 below)